sopherapps/type_dep/README.md

     def scoped_get_detail(self, a: A, context: Context):
         """
         When a `Context` argument is passed,
-        the dependencies are stored in a context that gets destroyed after every method call.
+        the dependencies are stored in a context that gets destroyed after every method call, unless an externally instantiated `Context` is passed to this function.
+For the later case, the `Context` object will be destroyed when it gets out of scope, as in normal python.

         NOTE: The type hints on the parameters are a must
         """
         return {"name": a.name, "sex": self.sex}

 @dependencyinjected
 def run(males: int, females: int, a: A, greeting: str, b: B):